Modular App Development: How Teams That Actually Ship Fast Are Structuring Their Code

 The Google Play Store didn’t become the world’s largest app ecosystem overnight.

 It launched in October 2008 as the Android Market, offering a modest 35 apps.
-Fast forward to 2025, and it hosts 3.95 million active apps.
+Fast forward to mid 2026, it hosts approximately 1.84 million to 2.06 million active apps.
 This growth mirrors Android’s rise.

 Google revamped it in 2012, rebranding to Google Play to unify apps, music, and more.
 The focus?
 Quality.
 Over 2.6 million apps have been removed since inception to weed out low-value content.
-In 2023, revenue hit $50 billion, with 2025 projections at $60-$65 billion.
+In 2026, Google Play Store revenue is projected to reach at $60-$65 billion.

 New policies in 2025 demand 12 engaged testers for 14 days for fresh developer accounts, tightening standards.
 This evolution reflects a shift from quantity to quality, positioning the platform for strategic business moves in 2026.